Tunable axial potentials for atom chip waveguides: Examples

 \section{Examples}

 { }

 We will first determine the placement of the wire pairs and then describe two potentials that can be generated with the design.
 Consider the case of three even wire pairs and two odd wire pairs.
-These wires can be used to create any potential that is described by a fourth order polynomial.
-Once the coefficients and wire spacing's are specified, the set of currents, $\{i_{\mathcal{P}}\}$, can be found by solving the following matrix equations.
+These wires can be used to create any potential that is described by a fourth-order polynomial.
+Once the coefficients and wire spacings are specified, the set of currents $\{i_{\mathcal{P}}\}$ can be found by solving the following matrix equations.
 For the even wires,

 and for odd wires,